-Many cycling events do not require authorisation from the Police or Local Highways Authority.
-Well run events should have a Traffic Management Plan (TMP) that involves consultation with the Local Highways Authority.
-These will include details on how the event will be managed e.g. using marshals or stewards.
+Many smaller scale cycling events do not require authorisation from the Police or Local Highways Authority.
+Well managed events should have a Traffic Management Plan (TMP) in place that involves consultation with the Local Highways Authority.
+These plans will include details on how the event will be managed (e.g. using marshals or stewards).
 However, the Local Highways Authority cannot prohibit an event taking place except in exceptional circumstances.

-There are a number of professional cycle event management companies that can provide everything from logistics and start-line set-up, to health and safety assessments and pre-ride checks and evaluations.
-Other advice can come from national bodies such as the British Cycling Association, which provides advice on cycling behaviour
+Today there are a number of professional cycle event management companies that can provide everything from logistics and start-line set-up, to health and safety risk assessments and pre-ride checks and evaluations.
+Other advice can come from national bodies such as British Cycling3, which promotes cycling within the UK.

-Most local authorities will have a Safety Advisory Groups (SAG), recognised as an essential forum for safety planning.
-This reflects legislative requirements on authorities in respect of certifying sports stadia and licensing public events.
+Most local authorities will operate a Safety Advisory Group (SAG) as an essential forum for safety planning.
+This reflects legislative requirements on authorities in respect of certifying sports stadia and licensing public events4.